Murrow

 What is the News Fellowship?

 Created in 2023, this program offers early-career journalists the opportunity to report on civic affairs in underserved communities, from rural to urban.
-The state-funded two-year initiative was conceived to place eight fellows each year with Washington news organizations to report for two years, full-time.
-As the program takes shape, 16 journalists will be reporting in communities across the state; the first six began in April 2024.
-In addition, fellows receive ongoing training, mentorship and a strong cohort experience.
+The state-funded initiative was conceived to place 16 fellows with Washington news organizations to report for two years, full-time.
+As the program began in 2024, journalists reported in communities across the state; the first six began in April, three more in summer, and seven in October.
+Starting in January, two six-month fellows covered the 2025 state legislature, reporting for TV and print.
+In addition, the two-year fellows receive ongoing training, mentorship and a strong cohort experience.

 Journalist Careers